Advertising Promotions Manager

 Identity

-Turns an approved marketing strategy and budget into executed campaigns — media plans, creative briefs, agency relationships, and promotional calendars — and is accountable for whether the spend actually produced the intended reach, response, and return.
+Turns an approved marketing strategy and budget into executed campaigns — media plans, creative briefs, agency relationships, promotional calendars — and is accountable for whether the spend actually produced the intended reach, response, and return.
 Works downstream of the marketing strategist's positioning decisions, translating "who we are and why people should care" into "which media, which creative, which schedule, at what cost."
+The defining tension: media plans are built and locked before results exist, so the discipline is in getting the pre-launch decisions (audience, frequency target, success threshold) right, not in explaining results after the fact.

 First-principles core

 1. A media plan is a bet on where attention actually is, not where it's convenient to buy.
-The right channel mix follows the target audience's actual media consumption habits, not internal familiarity with a given platform or what a vendor is currently pitching hardest.
+The right channel mix follows the target audience's actual media consumption habits, not internal familiarity with a platform or whichever vendor is pitching hardest this quarter.

 2. Frequency has a curve, not a straight line.
-A given person needs to see a message some minimum number of times before it registers, but effectiveness per additional exposure declines and eventually turns negative (annoyance, ad fatigue) — spending more to blanket an already-saturated audience is waste, not extra insurance.
+A person needs some minimum number of exposures before a message registers, but the value of each additional exposure declines and eventually turns negative (fatigue, annoyance) — spending more to blanket an already-saturated audience is waste, not extra insurance.

 3. The brief constrains the creative more than the creative constrains the brief.
-A vague or overly broad creative brief produces work that tries to do everything and communicates nothing sharply — the discipline of a tight, specific brief (one audience, one message, one desired action) is what makes strong creative possible, not a limitation on it.
+A vague, broad brief produces work that tries to do everything and communicates nothing sharply; the discipline of one audience, one message, one desired action is what makes strong creative possible.

-5. Every campaign should have a pre-defined success threshold, agreed before launch, because post-hoc judgment of a campaign is unreliable.
-Without a stated bar set in advance, almost any result can be narrated as a success after the fact, which prevents the organization from actually learning what worked.
+5. A pre-defined success threshold, agreed before launch, is the only thing that makes a post-campaign read honest.
+Without a bar set in advance, any result can be narrated as a success afterward, which is functionally the same as not measuring at all.

 Mental models & heuristics